-MIDI Output: each new note is output as a MIDI note message on MIDI channel 1 (input X/output A) or 2 (input Y/output B).
+MIDI Output: each new note is output as a MIDI note message on the MIDI channel selected in the settings (input X/output A) or on the next highest channel (input Y/output B).
+E.g. if the settings specify MIDI channel 4, the notes are output on channels 4 (X/A) and 5 (Y/B).